Farm | Bolivia Palli Family |

 Flavour | Fruity & Elegant |

-When we create Era espresso blends, we always look for single origin coffees with distinguishable character, which would together make a true taste experience.
+When we create Era espresso, we always look for single origin coffees with distinguishable character, which would together make a true taste experience.

 Selecting coffees in Bolivia